tnelsond/tnelsond/_posts/2022-04-28-khmer-year.md

 tags: cambodia
 ---

+> EDIT March 11th 2023: Wow, that was terrible, why did I ever do that?
+We all make mistakes, this is one I've grown from, but it caused a lot of destruction.
+I was lauded for it at the time before it all went south.

 I've always disliked matchmakers and people that pretend to be so.
 But since my coworkers Micah and Tori were already inseparable I don't feel too much guilt over what I did.

 Micah and Tori are best friends, they do everything together, this creates suspicions among everyone that they're dating or married, something they tried hard to dispel.